Frvetz/FS22_RealisticDamageSystem/README.md

 [![Preview](https://github.com/Frvetz/FS22_RealisticDamageSystem/assets/76913845/7b4589a5-2b12-4eb1-8a21-eb0f277ac17f)](https://youtu.be/RVxSv0zQq84)

 ## English description [⤵️ Hier findest du die deutsche Bescheibung](#Deutsche-Beschreibung)

+#### At the moment this script only affects motorised vehicles.
+Implements still have to be repaired like normal.

 The mod "Extended Vehicle Maintenance" from FS19 returns to FS22 with new features!